 It is almost a ridiculous fact that man wants to know certain truths about mundane things.
-But really he seems least interested in even mundane truths as can be read many times in newspapers or other media.
-There seem to be too much rash judgments, and the readers absorb these and make these their own.
+But really he seems least interested in even mundane truths as can be read many times in newspapers for example.
+There seem to be too many rash judgments, and the readers absorb these and make these their own.
 A fatal attraction!

 This is sometimes referred to as journalistic mentality wherein accusations are generously made without proof.
 Evolution started this trend, when scientists stated for example that man evolved from the apes, without proof.
 The only proof they had was the missing link, and if I am not mistaken, it’s still a missing proof until now.

-Thinking is actually an enjoyable activity but when one is pressured to get a good job for one's sustenance, then the other more mundane become attractive.
-After all, great thinkers many time do not get (good?) jobs... .
+Thinking is actually an enjoyable activity but when one is pressured to get a good job for one’s sustenance, then the other more mundane becomes attractive.
+After all, great thinkers often do not get (good?) jobs… .